hannesdelbeke/pip-qt/README.md

 ## Instructions

+### Launch the UI window
 Open from the menu `Window/Pip manager`

+---
+For advanced users, you can add options in the package name field, e.g. `--index-url http://my.package.repo/simple/ SomePackage` instead of `SomePackage`

 ### 🔍 search packages on PyPI
 - type `PackageName` in package field.
-For advanced users, you can add options, e.g. `--index-url http://my.package.repo/simple/ SomePackage`
 - click search

 ### ▶️ install a package